 I received my Laurea in Mathematics from the University of Milano in 1991, and my Ph.D. in Computer Science from the University of Milano in 1996.

-Presently I am an associate professor at the Dipartimento di Informatica of the Università degli Studi di Milano, and a member of the LAW.
-You can mail me if you want.
+Presently I am a full professor at the Dipartimento di Informatica of the Università degli Studi di Milano, and a member of the LAW.
+You can email me if you want.
 Information related to the DI (e.g., phone numbers) can be found on my unimi web page.

 - Compression of web and social graphs;

 - Computability on the reals;